hyperledger/firefly/docs/overview/key_components/digital_assets.md

 ### Transfer history / audit trail

-For efficiency blockchains do not provide in a direct ability to query historical transaction information.
+For efficiency blockchains do not provide a direct ability to query historical transaction information.

-Depending on the blockchain technology, event the current balance of your wallet can be complex to calculate - particularly for blockchain technologies based on an Unspent Transaction Output (UTXO) model.
+Depending on the blockchain technology, even the current balance of your wallet can be complex to calculate - particularly for blockchain technologies based on an Unspent Transaction Output (UTXO) model.